The game stays the same even as baseballs change

 But though they may look similar on the surface, the makeup of those balls has changed throughout history.

-In 2021, big league baseballs were to be deadened slightly to lesson a historic power surge the game has recently witnessed.
+In 2021, big league baseballs were to be deadened slightly to lessen a historic power surge the game has recently witnessed.
 This development harkens back to a period more than eight decades ago when the National Pastime made a similar attempt to remove the “rabbit” from the ball.

 The new NL ball, with five strands in the seams instead of four, was expected to result in a year of improved pitching and tighter games, while in the AL, the Yankees led the chorus to keep the status qua and retain the livelier ball.